- About NCSS

-We are excited that you will be joining us at your first NCSS Annual Conference in Washington, DC!
+We are excited that you will be joining us at your first NCSS Annual Conference in San Francisco!
 Now that you've registered, you may be wondering what to expect.
 As a conference attendee, you'll experience informative professional development sessions, amazing exhibits, and the best networking with like-minded educators.
 The tips below will help you have an engaging and enjoyable conference experience.

 Before You Go

 While You're There

 - Pick up your Conference Program early.
-If you've arrived in Washingotn by the late afternoon Wednesday or Thursday, come to NCSS Registration on the L Street Bridge, second level, outside Exhibit Hall D of the Walter E. Washington Convention Center to pick up your Conference Program.
+If you've arrived in Washington by the late afternoon Wednesday or Thursday, come to NCSS Registration on the first floor of Moscone West to pick up your Conference Program.
 You can follow the signs once you enter the convention center.
 Stopping by early allows you to review all of the information and plot your schedule, so you don't have to spend more time waiting on line in the morning and making rushed decisions about which sessions to attend.

 - Visit the NCSS Bookstore.
 You'll find many valuable resources, including copies of books from the major conference speakers.
 You can also pick up a complimentary book of your choice in the NCSS Bulletin Series, included in your registration.
-The Bookstore is near NCSS Registration on the L Street Bridge of the Walter E. Washington Convention Center.
+The Bookstore is near NCSS Registration on the first floor of Moscone West.

-- Follow NCSS on Twitter and use hashtag #ncss16
+- Follow NCSS on Twitter and use hashtag #ncss17

 - Follow NCSS on Facebook

 - Connect with colleagues on Connected, the NCSS online social network

 When You Get Home